Who's Selling Hockey Tickets?

 Why?

 Because I made damn sure that I was the last fan to exit the interior of hockey’s greatest shrine on that final game night.
-With a tear in my eye, my last visual snapshot of those colourful empty seats will be forever etched in my mind.
+With a tear in my eye, my last visual snapshot of those beautiful and colourful empty seats will be forever etched in my mind.

 Never to be forgotten.